MichaelTaylor3D/DLaaS/README.md

 8. **Clone Repository**: Clone the forked repository onto a machine running a Chia Wallet (full node not required).
 Ensure datalayer settings are enabled on this machine.

+9. **Set Up Worker**: In the worker folder create a .env file using .env.copy as a blueprint

+10. **Find API Info**: A Swagger file is still in the works, while your waiting you can go to the API Gateway Console settings in AWS to view all the available API's.

 Congratulations, you're all set to use the DLaaS system!

 ## Components